Nummular dermatitis

-Nummular dermatitis is one of the many forms of dermatitis. it is characterized by round or oval-shaped itchy lesions.
+Nummular dermatitis (commonly known as nummular eczema or discoid eczema) is one of the many forms of dermatitis.
+It is characterized by round or oval-shaped itchy lesions.
 The name comes from the Latin word "nummus," which means "coin."

 Signs and symptoms

 Nummular dermatitis is characterized by chronic or relapsing itchy coin-sized ovoid-shaped red plaques.
 They can occur on the trunk, limbs, face, and hands.

 Causes

 Many contact sensitizers or irritants are known to cause contact dermatitis superimposed on nummular dermatitis.
 Studies have implicated nickel, cobalt, chromate, and fragrance as likely culprits.
 Xerosis, or dehydration of skin is also a likely cause.
 Infection with Staphylococcus aureus bacteria or Candida albicans may also play a role.

 Diagnosis

 Diagnosis of nummular dermatitis is largely via clinical observation.
 Biopsies are typically not necessary, and cannot be used to rule out other atopic dermatitis or other eczemas.
 However, patch testing may be employed to rule out irritants (contact dermatitis) as a cause.
 In children, nummular dermatitis is commonly confused with tinea corporis.